-Foreign Acquisitions and Takeovers Act 1975 (Cth) and Federal Government Foreign Investment Policy investor type and industry).
 In addition, FATA applies to acquisitions of a direct interest in an Australian company by foreign governments and their related entities irrespective of the acquisition value.
 A 'direct interest' is an interest of 10% in the entity but may include an interest of less than 10% where the investor has entered into business arrangements with the entity or the investor in a position to influence or participate in the management and control or policy of the entity.
 There are exemptions which can apply to certain acquisitions.
 Where FATA applies to the acquisition, the acquisition may not occur unless notice of it has been given to the Federal Treasurer and the Federal Treasurer has either notified that there is no objection to the proposed acquisition (with or without conditions) or a statutory period has expired without the Federal Treasurer objecting.
 An acquisition to which the FATA applies may be the subject of a divestment order by the Federal Treasurer unless the process notification, and either a non-objection notification or expiry of a statutory period without objection, has occurred.
-Criminal offences and civil penalties can apply for failing to give notification of certain acquisitions, undertaking certain acquisitions without a no objection notification.
+Criminal offences and civil penalties can apply to failing to give notification of certain acquisitions, undertaking certain acquisitions without a no objection notification or contravening a condition in a no objection notification.